gvwilson/sensibleadventures/maddy-roo/old.md

 How could she have fallen asleep?
 And where could Sindy have---*

-*A faint breeze brushed across her tail.
-She ran to the kitchen.
+*She froze as a faint breeze brushed against her tail and then ran to the kitchen.
 The back door was open.
-She was sure she had closed it after bringing in the laundry that afternoon.
+Maddy was sure she had closed it after bringing in the laundry that afternoon.
 Sindy must have snuck out the back way to follow her parents to the village square.*

 *"You little monster," Maddy said under her breath.
 She crossed the back garden in four long strides and hopped over the gate with a single bouncing leap.
-She had no idea how much head start Sindy had, but she had to catch her before their parents saw her.*
+She had no idea how much head start her sister had, but she had to catch her before their parents saw her.*

-*She had just jumped over the little stream where she and Sindy hunted for tadpoles in the summer when someone bellowed,
+*She had just jumped over the little stream where she and Sindy hunted for tadpoles in the summer when she heard someone yell,
 "Bots!
 Bots!"
-A horn blared, harsh and mechanical, and someone screamed.*
+A horn blared, harsh and mechanical, and someone shrieked.

-*Maddy came around the corner of the bear family's house and into chaos.
+She came around the corner of the bear family's house and into chaos.*

+*People were fleeing in all directions.
 Tendrils of black dizzysmoke drifted between the lampposts.
 Half a dozen people lay on the ground, unconscious or too weak from inhaling the smoke to stand.
-The rest of Rusty Bridge was fleeing in all directions.
 A hauler bot on tractor treads rumbled and chugged near the center of the square.
-Maddy watched in horror as two smaller bots picked up a fallen goat and slung him into the back of the hauler.*
+Maddy watched, horrified, as two smaller bots picked up a fallen goat and slung him into the back of the hauler.*

 *"Sindy!"
 Papa Roo shouted.
 Maddy's sister lay unconscious on the cobblestones in her nightdress,